 Making money online doesn’t have to be hard.
-You don’t have to be a computer whiz and you don’t have to be an experienced entrepreneur.
+You don’t have to be a computer whiz, and you don’t have to be an experienced entrepreneur.

 #1: Timothy Sykes

-He started TimothySykes.com so he could educate you on the stock market.
-His knowledge was so well received by that people wanted more information, so he naturally started producing more content.
+He started TimothySykes.com so he could educate you about the stock market.
+His knowledge was so well received that people wanted more information, so he naturally started producing more content.
 But instead of just giving it away, he decided to charge for this extra information, which is in the form of DVDs.

 Tim is making a whopping 1.3 million dollars a year from his blog.

 Mike and Jason are two Southern California kids that specialize in the topic of dating.
 For a living, they teach men how to be attractive.
 When they first hit me up years ago for business advice, I thought these guys were full of crap and wouldn’t make a penny.
 Later, I met some of their customers, and I realized that they were solving a real pain in the market place.

 If you fast forward to today, you’ll see that they packaged their knowledge in an ebook, which they sell on their website, Chicks Love Me.
 They are now pulling in around $20,000 a month in profit.
 That’s not too shabby for two guys who start their workday at 11 am.

 Did you watch cartoons like Duck Tales, Digimon and Talespin when you were a little kid?
 Manu Sethi was a cartoon junkie as a kid, and he felt that the cartoons these days just don’t compare to the ones that he watched growing up.

 He is so passionate about cartoons that he started a business that allows you to share great cartoons you grew up watching with your kids.